saeedsaffari19911992-cell/Subtitle-Translator-Converter/README.md

 > ℹ️ **Note:** This link is valid for approximately **30 days**, after which it will be updated and replaced with a new link.
 If the link above stops working, it simply means it's been refreshed — check back on this page for the updated address.

+### 🎯 A Key Advantage Over the Local Version

+Unlike the local version, with the online version you don't need to keep your VPN running the whole time.
+Just turn on your VPN when you go to grab a free API key from **AI Studio**.
+Once you've got the key and entered it into the app, you can turn your VPN off and use the app hassle-free. 😌

 ---

 ## 📦 Step-by-Step Installation & Quick Start (Local Setup)